Ezequiel Schelotto: 2017–18

 Schelotto playing for Brighton & Hove Albion.

 On 31 August 2017, Schelotto completed a transfer to Premier League club Brighton & Hove Albion, signing a three-year contract at the south coast club.
 Schelotto made his Albion debut on 1 October 2017 coming on as a substitute in the 2–0 away defeat to Arsenal in the league.
 In his next game for the Sussex club he came on again as a substitute, this time away to West Ham United where Brighton won 3–0.
 Schelotto made his home debut on 20 November coming on as a sub in a 2–2 draw against Stoke City.
 Schelotto made his first start for Brighton in an away match in the league against Tottenham Hotspur where they lost 2–0 on 13 December.

 2018–19: Loan to Chievo

-After not making any appearances for Brighton in the first half of the 2018–19 season, Schelotto signed on loan to Chievo Verona – for the second time in his career – for the rest of the season on 28 January 2019.
+After not making any appearances for Brighton in the first half of the 2018–19 season, Schelotto signed on loan to Chievo – for the second time in his career – for the rest of the season on 28 January 2019.
 His first appearance of this loan spell came as a 72nd-minute substitute on 8 February in a 3–0 home loss against Roma.
 He made four appearances for the Veronese side where they were relegated from Serie A for the first time in 12 years.